KumarTeja751/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 /* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: Jeshwanth Kumar
+Developed by: KUMARTEJA NARAMALA
-RegisterNumber: 212223240114
+RegisterNumber: 212223230132
 */